nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 	3. if timeout, goes to step 1
 	4. if ACK, gets a new packet, goes to step 1.

-In Stop-and-Wait protocol, the sender cannot send a new packet until it receives the acknowledgement for the previous one.
+Notice that in the Stop-and-Wait protocol, the sender cannot send a new packet until it receives the acknowledgement for the previous one.

 The figure below shows an example of a successful retransmission.
 The sender sends "Hello" and the receiver responds with an ACK.
 The sender received the ACK before the timeout ends, so it knows the packet was received OK.
 Now, the sender can start sending another message.